richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 ```

 Logic Explained:
-* `var index...` creates a new `SearchIndex` object that represents a search index in Cognitive Search
+* `var index...` creates a new `SearchIndex` object that represents a search index in AI Search
   * `new SimpleField(...`, `new SearchField(...`,`new SearchableField(...` lines add fields the index
     * Each field represents a piece of data that can be searched, filtered, sorted, or faceted in the search index
 * `new SearchableField("text"...` will be used by the OCR Skill